codr4life/snabl/README.md

 ```

 #### Function
 Snabl embraces but does not mandate functional programming.
 It supports first class functions, pattern matching, closures and tail call optimization.
-The following example currently runs around 500 times faster than Example 2 using a superior, tail recursive algorithm; the actual TCO results in a 25% speed up.
+The following example gets a 25% speed up from using explicit tail recursion.

 Example 3
 ```